snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-media-player-data-model/index.md

 ## Mixing web and mobile events

 The package makes no distinction between events tracked from the web and those tracked from a mobile application, so long as you are tracking media events and from allowed `app_id`s.
 The `sessionId` from the `client_session` context, and the `id` from the `mobile_screen` context, overwrite the `domain_sessionid` and `page_view_id` fields respectively in our intermediate and derived tables, for events where they are populated.
 If you are just using web events, the package will work out the box.
-If you are using a mix of web and mobile events, you will need to enable set the `snowplow__enable_mobile_events` package variable to `true` and events will be processed from both sources.
+If you are using a mix of web and mobile events, you will need to set the `snowplow__enable_mobile_events` package variable to `true` and events will be processed from both sources.
 If you are only tracking mobile events, the package will work with the variable set, however you must have the [`webPage` context](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v3/tracker-setup/initialization-options/index.md#adding-predefined-contexts) available in your warehouse (even though it will not be populated for these mobile events) for the package to run.

 ## Custom models